fommil/fpmortals/manuscript/complete.md

 beer*.

-A> Always benchmark instead of accepting sweeping statements about performance: it A> may well be the case that the garbage collector performs better for your A> application when using `Free` because of the reduced size of retained objects in A> the stack.
+A> Always benchmark instead of accepting sweeping statements about performance: it A> may well be the case that the garbage collector performs better for an A> application when using `Free` because of the reduced size of retained objects in A> the stack.